CodeYourFuture/GitHomeworkTest/BAZ_MURPHY.md

 ### Your favourite sport and why you like it:

-> I like watching top tier CSGO E-Sports on LAN hosted in Live Arenas with Big Crowds :tv:
+> I like watching top tier CSGO E-Sports on LAN hosted in Live Arenas with Big Crowds :tv::nerd_face:

 ### Your favourite food and why it's your favourite: